Arts and culture in figures

 Representative bodies

-In 2021, there were approximately 16,000 visual artists active in the Netherlands.
-(Cultuurmonitor, 2023)
+In 2023, approximately 15,000 visual artists were active in the Netherlands.
+(Culture Monitor, 2026)

 Source: Cultuurmonitor - Beeldende kunst (Cultural Monitor - Visual arts)

-Source: Museumvereniging (Museum association)
+Source: Museumvereniging (Museum Association)

 Source: Architects Registration Bureau (Architectenregister)